kamlekar/slim-scroll/README.md

 #Slim-scroll (_JavaScript Scroll Plugin_)

-Slim scroll is a replacement of default scrollbar provided by browsers.
+Slim scroll is a replacement of default scrollbar provided by browsers on Windows.
 This plugin lets you design the scroll-bar by using simple css properties.
 It is created using javascript and css.
+This will change the style only if the default scrollbar looks ugly.

 [Download](https://github.com/venkateshwar/slim-scroll/releases/latest)&nbsp;&nbsp;| &nbsp;[Github](https://github.com/venkateshwar/slim-scroll/)